mssm-labmmol/gmak/README.md

 # Possible Bugs/Things that don't make sense

 - [DONE] Filtering seems to be filtering too much!
-    - Actually, it is not - my test is actually at a low temperature, so auto-correlations are bigger.
+    - Actually, it is not - my test is actually at a low temperature, so auto-correlations are bigger in this case.
 - [TODO] Using tolerance for Interpolation makes no sense!